Claimed

 About Center for Change Utah

-Center for Change Utah is a treatment program for women who have eating disorders.
+Center for Change Utah is a treatment program for individuals with eating disorders.
 The Center for Change treatment program is highly customizable.
 They are equipped to treat a range of eating issues such as anorexia, bulimia, binge eating, and OSFED (Other Specified Feeding or Eating Disorder).
 In addition, Center for Change also has programs that cater to diabetics, athletes, and those suffering from co-occurring mental health conditions.
-Center for Change uses a multidisciplinary approach that specialize in intensive treatment help under the care of supportive and experienced staff.
-They offer comprehensive eating disorder programs from acute inpatient, residential care, and day and evening programs to outpatient services and aftercare.
-In addition to evidence-based therapies, clients engage in adventure therapy like ropes courses, hiking, and other outdoor activities in the Utah mountains.
+Center for Change uses a multidisciplinary approach that specializes in intensive treatment under the care of supportive and experienced staff.
+They offer comprehensive eating disorder programs, with acute inpatient, residential, and day and evening programs, outpatient services, and aftercare.
+In addition to evidence-based therapies, clients can benefit from adventure therapies like ropes courses, hiking, and other outdoor activities in the Utah mountains.
 Yoga, dance and movement therapy, sand play therapy, and music therapy are also available at Center for Change.

 Located in Orem, Utah, just 45 miles south of Salt Lake City, Center for Change has created a home-like living environment for all its clients.
 All living areas are comfortably furnished, and clients have semi-private bedrooms shared with 1 roommate.
-The main living room has beautiful large windows and a welcoming fireplace.
-There are also several smaller family rooms with comfortable sofas, TVs, and pool tables designed for when loved ones visit.
+The main living room has large windows and a welcoming fireplace that create a welcoming ambience.
+There are also several smaller family rooms with comfortable sofas, TVs, and pool tables for when loved ones visit.
 Center for Change is accredited by the Joint Commission and accepts most private insurance.

 Read More